bright/new-www/content/blog/asset-tracking-a-guide-to-smarter-asset-management.md

 A manufacturing client needed a cost-effective way to track tools and equipment throughout their facilities.
 Our team repurposed the client's existing mobile devices by leveraging Bluetooth Low Energy (BLE) technology to create a lightweight and efficient [tracking solution for manufacturing](/projects/manufacturing-asset-tracking/).
 This minimized the need for additional hardware, improved asset visibility, reduced loss, and boosted operational efficiency.

 <div className="image">![manufacturing asset tracking](/images/manufacturing_asset_tracking_photo.png "manufacturing asset tracking")</div>

-These real-world applications highlight how customized asset tracking systems can be tailored to meet industry-specific challenges effectively.

 ## Best Practices for Implementing Asset Tracking